 In addition to the above option lines and data lines, files that describe 2-port devices may also contain noise parameter data.
 Finally, comment lines may be interspersed in the file as necessary.

-The [Version] keyword and data, option line, [Number of Ports] keyword and data, [Reference] keyword and data, [Normalization] keyword and data, data lines, comment line(s) and noise data are described in detail in the following sub-sections.
+The [Version] keyword and data, option line, [Number of Ports] keyword and data, [Reference] keyword and data, data lines, comment line(s) and noise data are described in detail in the following sub-sections.